ShayneVi/OnlineFixStore/OnlineFixStore/README.md

 ### Installation
 When you download a fix, it will automatically install.
 Just select your game folder when prompted.
+For bypasses, you download the folder, extract it and copy its content to your game's folder.
+Some may have more to do, make sure to read the read me text that comes with it.

 ### Game Availability
 Currently features **700+ games** with more added weekly.
 Some games may be missing due to: